 There are two basic kinds of advance directives.
 A living will, the most common type of advance directive, tells your doctor or healthcare provider in writing what type of medical care you want or do not want if you should become unable to make these decisions for yourself.
 Another type of advance directive is called a durable power of attorney for healthcare decisions or a healthcare proxy.
-This document allows you to name someone, such as a husband, wife, daughter, son, or close friend, to act on your behalf to make medical decisions for you if you are unable to make these decisions for yourself.
+This document allows you to name someone, such as a family member or close friend, to act on your behalf to make medical decisions for you if you are unable to make these decisions for yourself.
 The person who acts on your behalf is called your surrogate.
-It is important to ask this person if he or she is willing to act as your "agent" and to talk about what treatments you would and would not want as well as your short- and longterm goals and values.
-Your state's laws would typically allow you to have both a living will and a durable power of attorney or to combine them in a single form.
+It is important to ask this person if they are willing to act as your "agent" and to talk about which treatments you would and would not want as well as your short- and long-term goals and values.
+Your state's laws typically allow you to have both a living will and a durable power of attorney or to combine them in a single form.
 You may want to speak to a lawyer or contact your state or local bar association about your state's laws concerning advance directives.
-You may also want to speak to the social worker at your dialysis unit.
+You may also want to speak to a social worker at your dialysis unit.